BodomLake/website/docs/plugin-transform-modules-commonjs.md

 CommonJS modules and ECMAScript modules are not fully compatible.
 However, compilers, bundlers and JavaScript runtimes developed different strategies to make them work together as well as possible.

-This option specify which interop strategy Babel should use.
+This option specifies which interop strategy Babel should use.
 When it's a function, Babel calls this function passing the import specifier (for example, `@babel/core` in `import { transform } from "@babel/core"`), and the function should return the interop to use for that specific import.